List of uprisings against Entente powers during World War I

 The Triple Entente describes the informal understanding between the Russian Empire, the French Third Republic and the United Kingdom of Great Britain and Ireland.
 It formed a powerful counterweight to the Central Powers of Germany, Austria-Hungary, and Ottoman Empire.
 The conquest of many of these regions created resentment against the Entente colonial governments.
 Many of these regions had former uprisings or were in a constant state of rebellion.

 When World War I broke out in late 1914 many communities saw it as their chance to overthrow the local colonial Entente governments.
-This was further pushed along on 14 November 1914 when the religious leaders of the Ottoman Empire declared a holy war or jihad against the Entente powers.
+This was encouraged on 14 November 1914 when the religious leaders of the Ottoman Empire declared a holy war or jihad against the Entente powers.